 We also support and encourage participation in minority bar associations and non-profit organizations that serve diverse populations.
-Among other organizations, we support Corporate Counsel Women of Color, the Hispanic National Bar Association, Lambda Legal, the Minority Corporate Counsel Association, and the NAACP Legal Defense Fund.
+Among other organizations, we support Corporate Counsel Women of Color, the Hispanic National Bar Association, Lambda Legal, the Minority Corporate Counsel Association, the National Asian Pacific American Bar Association, the Women’s Bar Association, and the NAACP Legal Defense Fund.
 Williams & Connolly partner Patrick Kim previously served as president of the D.C. chapter of the Korean American Bar Association, and David Kendall serves on the national Board of Directors of the NAACP Legal Defense Fund.

 The Williams & Connolly Women’s Initiative, chaired by partners Katherine Turner and Amanda MacDonald, focuses on the recruitment, retention, and advancement of women.
 The objectives of the Women’s Initiative include advancing the professional development of women attorneys, encouraging mentorship and sponsorship by our partners, strengthening the internal and external network of our women, and supporting legal and business development skills.

-Recent events include a panel discussion by women outside counsel focused on providing excellent client service, a presentation from a nationally recognized jury consultant on effective courtroom communication, and a partner perspective series in which partners share strategies that have helped them to be successful.
+Recent events include a panel discussion by women outside counsel focused on developing leadership skills in the legal profession, a presentation from a nationally recognized jury consultant on effective courtroom communication, and a partner perspective series in which partners share strategies that have helped them to be successful.
 The Women’s Initiative also participates in recruiting efforts and has hosted internal networking events to foster relationships among the women attorneys at the firm.